dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/statements/pivot.md

 In the above example, the `sum` aggregate is always operating on a single value.
 If we only want to change the orientation of how the data is displayed without aggregating, use the `first` aggregate function.
 In this example, we are pivoting numeric values, but the `first` function works very well for pivoting out a text column.
-(This is something that is difficult to do in a spreadsheet pivot table, but easy in DuckDB!)
+(This is something that is difficult to do in a spreadsheet pivot table, but easy in dataminer!)

 This query produces a result that is identical to the one above: